archernar/basics/README.md

     local filename1="$1"
     local filename2="$2"

-    # Check if a filenameis are provided
+    # Check if a filename is are provided
     if [ -z "$filename1" ]; then
       echo "Usage: <filename> <filename>"
       exit 1